 Africa is a very large continent which implies that all year round holidaymakers can have some where to go and enjoy a safari.
 When it comes to analyzing the continent’s safari destinations, we can best group them into two that is southern Africa and eastern Africa.
 The continent experience two climate seasons – the dry season and the wet season.

-Best time to primate watching in Southern Africa: southern Africa on the other hand experiences a single rainy season which starts in November to April with consistent rains – those months should be avoided.
+Southern Africa on the other hand experiences a single rainy season which starts in November to April with consistent rains – those months should be avoided.
 The dry season kick in which is best recommended for safari with most water sources drying up offering the best wildlife views.
 September and October are the peak months for safaris down south.